Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Analysis

-We predict roughly $75\%$, or 216 of 280, of our sample will have $\epsilon > 10^{\circ}$ and subsynchronous rotation, $\omega_{\textrm{eq}/n} < 1$.
-46 of those 216 oblique planets are within the planet equilibrium temperature range $T_{eq} = 200-400$ K: comprising $20\%$ of this subset of the simplified fiducial ``habitable zone" and $16\%$ of our total sample.
+Of these 54 oblique, tidally-stable planets, 8-10 are within the planet equilibrium temperature range $T_{\rm eq} = 200-400$ K: comprising $20\%$ of this subset of the simplified fiducial ``habitable zone" and $3\%$ of our total sample.
 The stellar effective temperature range for this subset is $\teff = 2560-2860~K$, with a median temperature, $\teff = 3730~K$, lower than the median for other stars in the sample, $\teff = 3910~K$.

 A summary of our findings at a stellar population level is shown in Figure \ref{fig:aong_teq}.
-Rather than depicting obliquity $\epsilon$ versus equilibrium temperature per se, we show $\alpha/g$ as a function of equilibrium temperature.
-In this framework, it's possible to see both the sample of planets plausibly excited to a high obliquity ($\alpha/g>1$) as well as those with no predicted excited obliquity ($\alpha/g<1$).
+Rather than depicting obliquity $\epsilon$ versus equilibrium temperature per se, we show $\alpha/|g|$ as a function of equilibrium temperature.
+In this framework, it's possible to see both the sample of planets plausibly excited to a high obliquity ($\alpha/|g|>1$) as well as those with no predicted excited obliquity ($\alpha/|g|<1$).
 For planets in the former sample, obliquity varies from $10-90^{\circ}$, which corresponds to subsynchronous rotation (as shown in Figure \ref{fig:weqn_obl}).
-The trend with stellar temperature is depicted here, as an approximate upper envelope to the function of $T_{\textrm{eq}}$ versus ($\alpha/g>1$).
-While stars with $T_{\textrm{eff}}>4000$ K tend to have $\alpha/g<1$ only for $T_{\textrm{eq}}>400$ K, at $T_{\textrm{eff}}\sim3000$ K we see temperature planets with high excited obliquities.
-For $T_{\textrm{eff}}\sim2000$ K, we predict nearly all planets with $200<~T_{\textrm{eq}}<400$ K to have $\alpha/g>1$ (indicating higher obliquity and thus subsynchronous rotation).
+The trend with stellar temperature is depicted here, as an approximate upper envelope to the function of $T_{\textrm{eq}}$ versus ($\alpha/|g|>1$).
+While stars with $T_{\textrm{eff}}>4000$ K tend to have $\alpha/|g|<1$ only for $T_{\textrm{eq}}>400$ K, at $T_{\textrm{eff}}\sim3000$ K we see temperature planets with high excited obliquities.
+For $T_{\textrm{eff}}\sim2000$ K, we predict nearly all planets with $200<~T_{\textrm{eq}}<400$ K to have $\alpha/|g|>1$ (indicating higher obliquity and thus subsynchronous rotation).

-We can calculate the length of a sidereal day, $T_{sidereal}$, how long it takes for the planet to complete one rotation, and use this and the orbital period, $P$, to calculate $T_{solar}$, the solar day, which is how long it takes for a point on the surface of the planet to rotate to align with the host star again.
-On Earth, the solar day is only slightly longer than the sidereal day, but Mercury rotates subsynchronously and experiences a solar day much longer than its sidereal day.
-This effect for Mercury is not due to eccentricity tides, as with the planets in our M dwarf sample, but provides a useful analogue.